DominicGagne/Qlik-REST-Project/README.md

 ### GET /messages/messageid/palindrome
 Params: The MessageID of the message to evaluate as a palindrome.
 Return: HTTP 200 on success, HTTP 400 on badly submitted MessageID, and HTTP 404 on no MessageID found.
+On success, the response body contains the boolean value true if the message is a palindrome, or false if it is not.

 ## Testing
 I used Mocha and Supertest to test this API.
 The testing script can be found at `Test/supertest.js`